Prompt Asks for 10 Items, Model Returns 3 and Stops

 5. Items are too coupled — model self-deduplicates

-How to spot it: The model’s items 7-10 take wider semantic jumps than items 1-3 — it’s stretching to stay “unique.”
+How to spot it: Items 7-10 take wider semantic jumps than items 1-3 — the model is stretching to stay “unique.”

 How to spot it: Output ends mid-list.
-Check finish_reason in the API response — stop means a stop sequence fired, not natural completion.
+Check the finish field in the API response:

 The model has 8000 tokens of context and your “give me 10 ideas” is the last 20.
 Models systematically under-attend to brief instructions buried in long context.

-How to spot it: Same prompt in isolation works; in your real pipeline it under-delivers.
+How to spot it: The same prompt in isolation works; in your real pipeline it under-delivers.
+Move the instruction to the end of the prompt and repeat the count requirement at both the top and bottom.

 Shortest path to fix